 Exercise 2.
 John was born on February 29, 1896.
-He is 33 now.
-How many birthday has he celebrated properly?
+How many birthdays has he celebrated properly by the age of 33?

 Exercise 3.
 You present 100 identical coins to a judge, who knows that among them are either one or two fake coins.
 All the real coins weigh the same and all the fake coins weigh the same, but the fake coins are lighter than the real ones.